Washington County, New York: Rail

-Amtrak's Adirondack and Ethan Allen Express services each travel through Washington County once a day in each direction on their routes between New York City and Montreal or Burlington, respectively.
+Amtrak's Adirondack and Ethan Allen Express services each travel through Washington County once a day in each direction on their routes between New York, New York and Montreal, Québec or Burlington, Vermont, respectively.
 Both routes stop in Fort Edward and the Adirondack additionally serves Whitehall.
-The Adirondack was temporarily suspended as of March 2020 due to the closure of the Canadian/American border in response to the COVID-19 pandemic.
-As of fall 2022, a service resumption date has not yet been announced.
+The Adirondack was temporarily suspended from March 2020 through early April 2023 due to the closure of the Canadian/American border in response to the COVID-19 pandemic and related logistical challenges.